 One thing you’ll rarely see me without is my iPod (well, except that one time I forgot to pack it for a week-long stay in Vegas).
 I grew up with music as a core part of my life with my Dad loving his soul and reggae, and investing in solid stereo systems to listen to it all.
 I dabbled in piano, viola and choir, and tried my hand at rap for a good while.

-In today’s post, I wanted to give you a little insight into what music has stuck with me the most, and maybe give some points where we can relate to each other.
+In today’s post, I wanted to give you a little insight into what music has stuck with me the most and maybe give some points where we can relate.